Effective for the 2022-23 catalog, the MGMT subject code was changed to MENT.

 Required Major Courses

-Management majors must complete a total of 15 MGMT credits (five 3 credit MGMT courses) and three credits consisting of one 3000/4000-level course in management or business, in addition to the courses outlined in the Common Body of Knowledge and Capstone Requirements.
+Management majors must complete a total of 15 MENT credits (five 3 credit MENT courses) and three credits consisting of one 3000/4000-level course in management or business, in addition to the courses outlined in the Common Body of Knowledge and Capstone Requirements.
 Management majors may concentrate in Entrepreneurship by completing the courses below.

 Entrepreneurship Concentration Courses